Jim McCanless

-James Robert McCanless (born January 1, 1936) is a former American football guard who played one game in the American Football League (AFL) for the Houston Oilers.
+James Robert McCanless (January 1, 1936 – January 25, 2024) was an American football guard who played one game in the American Football League (AFL) for the Houston Oilers.
 He played college football at Clemson.

 Early life and education

 McCanless was born on January 1, 1936, in Buncombe County, North Carolina.
 He attended Lee H. Edwards High School, being named to the Western AAA All-Star team in 1953.
 Playing the guard position, McCanless was described as the team's "big man" by the Asheville Citizen-Times.
 After graduating, he joined Clemson University in 1954.
 He earned varsity letters in 1955 and 1956.

 In summer 1957, McCanless suffered a broken neck in a swimming pool accident.
 It kept him out for the 1957 season, and McCanless was told he would never be able to play football again.
 Despite this, he returned to practice for his senior season in 1958 and made the final roster.
 His first game back came in week two against North Carolina, when he was substituted in at left tackle.

 After graduating from Clemson, he spent 1959 as a coach in South Carolina.